boyd109/boyd109.github.io/my-story/my-story.md

 permalink: /my-story/
 ---

 **This is still a work in progress as I article my time so far at UWaterloo.
-Look below to see my story going through University.**
+Look below to see my story going through University.
+I got the idea to do this from [Robert Elder's UW Journey](http://www.robertelder.ca/my-uw-journey/).**

 # My Story